 The Government’s Action Plan for Adult Social Care during the coronavirus outbreak includes a commitment to publish specific guidance for social care service providers and for family carers of autistic adults.
-Detailed resources and information for care providers, family carers and professionals who work with autistic adults are being prepared.
-The plan adds that councils and the NHS need to ensure continued support for young people who will be transitioning from children’s to adult services during the outbreak.
+Councils and the NHS need to ensure continued support for young people who will be transitioning from children’s to adult services during the outbreak.
 See section 3 of the plan – click here

 Official guidance about social distancing – click here

 Berkshire Healthcare NHS Trust has produced a coronavirus symptom checker for people with learning disabilities, which can be used by relatives and carers, and has information about mental health and wellbeing – click here

 The National Autistic Society has compiled a range of information to help autistic people and their families during the coronavirus outbreak – click here

 If your child is aged up to 5, Berkshire charity Dingley’s Promise provides tailored support for families of early years children with additional needs, including autism, and has a range of resources to help during the pandemic – click here

 If you need some tips about helping children who have sleep difficulties, Berkshire charity Parenting Special Children’s specialist advisers have compiled a list of tips you can use – click here

 Another source of support for families where children aged 16 or under are struggling with sleep is the Cerebra Sleep Service – click here

 The PDA Society has complied a list of resources and links and tips for families of children with the PDA profile of autism but others may also find them useful – click here

 Ambitious about Autism has a range of advice and coronavirus resources available – click here

 Ambitious about Autism has also published an e-book – called The World Has Turned Upside Down to explain the lockdown to children.
 To download the book – click here